 Location: 11171 Florida Road, Fortville

-If you have a kid who loves animals, dirt, and all things outdoors, Fishers AgriPark is a must-visit.
-This 33-acre urban farm lets families get hands-on with real farming.
-Meet cows and goats, dig in the garden, and learn about where food really comes from.
-It is part play, part education, and totally fun.
+If you have a kid who loves animals, dirt and being outside, Fishers AgriPark is one to put on your list.
+The 33-acre urban farm lets families get hands-on with real farming.
+You can meet animals, dig in the garden and learn where food actually comes from.
+It’s part play, part education and the kids don’t really notice the difference.

-Insider tip: Wear shoes that can handle a little mud, and bring a bag.
-You can pick fresh produce for free when it is in season.
+Insider tip: Wear shoes that can handle mud, and bring a bag for produce.

 Action & Atomic Duckpin Bowling

-If you want to mix up your usual family outing, head to Fountain Square and give duckpin bowling a try.
-The balls are smaller and lighter than regular bowling balls, which makes it easier for younger kids to play, and trickier for grownups than you might think.
-The whole place has a fun vintage vibe with classic lanes and retro decor, and a laid-back atmosphere that feels like stepping back in time.
+If you want to mix up your usual family outing, head to Fountain Square and try duckpin bowling.
+The balls are smaller and lighter than regular bowling balls, which makes it easier for younger kids and trickier for grownups than you’d think.
+The whole place has a retro feel with classic lanes and an easy atmosphere.

 The Children’s Garden at Coxhall Gardens